appaulo14/spark_analysis_of_public_data_from_askubuntu/README.md

 ```spark-submit find_top_tags_for_askubuntu.com.py```
 ```spark-submit find_top_words_for_askubuntu.com.py```

+The scripts are saved in the scripts section of this repository.

 The results from these scripts are saved in the results section of this repository.
-For find_top_words_for_askubuntu.com.py, only the top 1,000 results are saved due to size limitations.
+For find_top_words_for_askubuntu.com.py, only the top 1,000 results were saved due to size limitations.

 ## Results
 ### Table 1: Top 25 Tags